Slogicaland/LMS-moodle/README.md

 # LMS-moodle

-helo thise is bitnami lams moodle with docker instalation you can extract thise image in your docker container for moodle instalation
+helo thise is bitnami lams moodle with image  you can extract thise image in your cloud(for an example in your google cloud aws cloud) container for moodle instalation

 my lms website instalation guide